 About your Heart Beat

 The human heart beats over two and a half billion times in a lifetime.
 The heart's rate when you are a baby is about 120 beats per minute.
 As you grow, your heart rate slows.
 A seven year old child's heart beats about 90 times per minute.
 By the age of 18, the heart rate is about 70 beats per minute.
-Listen to a Heart Beat — click on the “pumping action” tab.
+Listen to the heartbeat sounds of a heart at rest and after exercising.

 During exercise, more oxygen and nutrients are needed by the muscles, so blood must be delivered faster than when the body is resting.
 To meet these demands, the heartbeat increases.